Four causes of colic

 Newborns not swallowing their natural requirement of saliva enzymes

 Saliva is one of the first digestive instruments for all human beings and research shows that many of the lingual enzymes are a newborn’s natural digestive medicine.
 They play a significant role in lessening Digestive Overload, and it is now thought that this may be the reason newborns spend a lot of time sucking their thumb in the womb.
 When born it is up to us to continue this biological requirement for them, which is often replaced with the uncomfortable frequent feeding cycle earlier expressed by Joy Anderson, instead of offering healthy, frequent sucking away from food.
+Learning how to use a pacifier as a tool, rather than a plug in for peace, can be so helpful for reducing discomfort.

 Last Updated: 11 May 2016